 December 1969

-In March 1969, U.S. Promoter Sid Bernstein, who was the first concert promoter to bring the Beatles over to the United States from Britain, made an offer for The Beatles to play four concerts in the U.S., but The Beatles turned down his offer.
+In March 1969, U.S. promoter Sid Bernstein — the first to bring The Beatles to America — made an offer for the band to play four concerts in the United States.
+The Beatles declined.

 Two American promoters have within the last week, attempted to persuade the Beatles to return to the concert platform.
 The combined bait was a guaranteed income of at least £2 million — for a total of 13 concerts!
 But both offers have been rejected by the group’s Apple company on the grounds that, if the Beatles do decide to make any more personal appearances, these will be promoted by Apple itself.